mulain/42_inception_of_things/p3/README.md

 **Notes:**
 - **Label selector**: `spec.template.metadata.labels` must match `spec.selector.matchLabels`.
 It's how the deployment knows which Pod to manage.
-- **Container port**: Application listens on port 8888
-- **containerPort**: This is documentation.
-Neither Kubernetes, nor the app running in the container are influenced by this.
-It's the app's image that listens on this port -- so it's good to write it down here to make sure the Service managing this Deployment forwards to the correct port.
+- **containerPort**: This field is for documentation and optional use by Kubernetes.
+It doesn’t affect what port the app actually listens on — that’s defined inside the container’s code.
+However, it's useful for:

+    - Readability
+    - Port-forwarding (kubectl port-forward defaults to this port)
+    - Defining readiness/liveness probes

+    It's good practice to set containerPort to match the app’s real internal port (in this case, 8888), especially when creating a Service with targetPort: 8888.

 ### Service (`confs/service.yaml`)
 ```yaml